trnsrt/ts/_posts/2021-01-21-what-to-do-with-our-digital-lives.md

 |:--:|
 | *Image by [Gerd Altmann](https://pixabay.com/users/geralt-9301/) from [Pixabay](https://pixabay.com/)*|

 Unlike other addictions tough, the worst part is, we are not fully aware of the potential harms.
-Even thought there is some research on technology-dependency, general public awareness is still quite limited.
+Even though there is some research on technology-dependency, general public awareness is still quite limited.

 ### So what?